Standing up to be counted: Women’s Caucus hold first working meeting

 Caucus is about ‘making Ireland a better place to live for mothers and daughters’

-Past and present female members of the Oireachtas gather for a photocall at Leinster House, to mark the occasion of the first working meeting of the Oireachtas Women’s Caucus.
+Past and present female members of the Oireachtas gather for a photocall at Leinster House, to mark the occasion of the first working meeting of the Oireachtas Women’s Caucus in November 2017.
 Photograph: Niall Carson/PA Wire